yin1218/DT2213-2024-project/README.md

 # DT2213-2024-project

-## Installation
+## Install

 install the `spigot~` patch before running the main program.

 ## How to start

 1. Double click `ProjectMuscom.pd` to open
-2. Click the red `Select_song` button and choose any song you like
+2. Click the red `Select_song` button and choose any song you like .
-3. Connect two phones with OSC application to port 8008 and 65000 seperately
+3. Connect two phones with OSC application to port 8008 and 65000 seperately.
-4. For this project, double clock the `pd filter`.
-    1. bang-message at the second moses
+4. For this project, double clock the `pd filter`, aand then bang-message at the second moses.
-    2. set-message from r scale to 4 instead of 2.1